GPS: Parking and Trailhead: (N 42.39112 / W 76.85559)

 Handicap accessibility: No.

-Pets: Allowed if on leash.
-Due to the danger involved with this trail, we highly recommend not bringing your pets.
+Pets: Due to the danger involved with this trail, we highly recommend not bringing your pets.
 This is not only for your pet’s safety, but for the safety of fellow hikers.
-Please clean up after.
+On a recent hike we encountered an irresponsible owner forcing his scared pup up some questionable climbs.
+It was pretty sad.
+Don’t be that jerk.

 Accommodations: Trails; trail register.
 Clute park is less than a mile south.
 It has a beach, restrooms, picnic facilities, trash bins.